 Here’s how you can recover from your wild emotional imbalance and get ahead of the game:

 - If you’re disappointed, angry or depressed, allow yourself to feel it.
 Do not cover it up with fake cheer and stuff up your guilt.
 Process your feelings and write them down, this will encourage you to express yourself and get closure with what may just be your perception of the event.
 Talk to your partner, midwife, mom or a friend and walk yourself through the details of how you felt and why.
-You will feel lighter with
+You will feel lighter with the release and can move on to the next stage of emotional recovery.

 - Don’t set up camp in the grieving stage, going over what could’ve happened or what should’ve happened isn’t going to ease the process.
 If you need the help of a counselor or therapist, who will not only provide you with a different perspective but also explain to you why holding on to negativity isn’t healthy, don’t hesitate.